NoroffFEU/development-platforms/microsoft-azure.md

 ### The Second-Generation Services

 Infrastructure as a Service (IaaS) at the time was the best approach for customers to best control their cloud infrastructure.
-Developers started to uses Open-Source Software (OSS) because it was cheaper which increased the usage of software like Linux and OSS packages like MySQL, PHP, and Apache.
+Developers started to use Open-Source Software (OSS) because it was cheaper, which increased the usage of software like Linux and OSS packages like MySQL, PHP, and Apache.
 This made Microsoft to rethink their strategy, and this was the time when they renamed their cloud platform to "Microsoft Azure".
 Microsoft Azure was also the best place to run the Linux Operating system after the re-strategies, and this meant that the full operations was transformed from platform as a service to infrastructure as a service.

 ### The Third-Generation Services